open-telemetry/opentelemetry-go-contrib/internal/shared/logutil/DESIGN.md

 ### Replacing the entire root

 Replacing the entire converted root would discard useful non-cyclic data.
-The converter replaces only the traversal edge at which it detects the cycle.
+The converter replaces only the traversal edge at which it detects a repeated identity or exhausts the depth bound, using the marker for that reason.
 The exception is a formatted value, which is replaced as a unit because preserving `%+v` while safely resuming inside `fmt` would require reimplementing its output rules.